-- Fixed axle – mechanical advantage of 1
+- Fixed axle: A mechanical advantage of 1

-- Movable axle – mechanical advantage of 2
+- Movable axle: A mechanical advantage of 2

-- Compound – a combination of fixed and movable pulleys, the mechanical advantage equals the amount of pulleys used.
+- Compound: A combination of fixed and movable pulleys, the mechanical advantage equals the number of pulleys used.